beshubh/effective-rust-book/README.md

-# experiments from effective rust boo
+# experiments from effective rust book